NYU-RTS/rts-docs/docs/hpc/02_connecting_to_hpc/01_connecting_to_hpc.md

 #### Powershell
 You can access the ssh client via Powershell, either by installing [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US) or [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) directly.
 With powershell, you would log into the HPC systems the same way as with a Linux terminal.

-### Windows WSL2
+#### Windows WSL2

 Alternatively, you can install WSL2, and then install Ubuntu or other Linux distribution (for example, from Microsoft Store).
 You will have a fully functional Ubuntu with terminal and can connect to cluster using instructions provided above for Linux/Mac users.
 Instructions on WSL installation can be found here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10][wsl installation link]

 With [Windowns Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US), you can access both the Linux WSL2 shell and the Windows Powershell from the same application.

 :::tip
--   If you are using WSL 2 (Windows subsystem for Linux), you may not be able to access internet when Cisco AnyConnect VPN, installed from exe file, is activated.
+-   If you are using WSL 2 (Windows subsystem for Linux 2), you may not be able to access internet when Cisco AnyConnect VPN, installed from exe file, is activated.
 A potential solution: uninstall Cisco AnyConnect and install AnyConnect using Microsoft Store, and then setup new VPN connection using settings described on [IT webpage][install vpn on windows link].
 :::

 ## Additional Tips